grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # will adjust the number of query shards based on compactor shards.
 This allows
 # querier to not search the blocks which cannot possibly have the series for
 # given query shard.
-# CLI flag: -frontend.query-sharding-total-shards
+# CLI flag: -query-frontend.query-sharding-total-shards
 [query_sharding_total_shards: <int> | default = 16]

 # The max number of sharded queries that can be run for a given received query.
 # 0 to disable limit.
-# CLI flag: -frontend.query-sharding-max-sharded-queries
+# CLI flag: -query-frontend.query-sharding-max-sharded-queries
 [query_sharding_max_sharded_queries: <int> | default = 128]

 # Enables endpoints used for cardinality analysis.